Nareshcbit/simpleweb/Exercises/01 - Launch POD without manifest.md

 #record pod ip
 kubectl get pods -o wide
 kubectl describe pod webpod01-67b47f896c-66x7v | grep IP:
+# Can you see the pod network is different from Cluster Node Network?

 #Access the website from kubernetes cluster
 curl http://10.233.84.73:5000
+# Connect to pod ip from any of the kubernetes cluster machine, can you connect?
+# Connect to pod ip from non clustern machine, can you connect?

 #Delete deployment
 kubectl delete deployment webpod01